petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments/using-custom-fields-in-page-fragments.md

 Replace `layout` with `user` to retrieve user custom fields.

-The example below uses a page custom field to alter the page behavior.

-After [adding a `showFooter` custom field to pages](../../../system-administration/configuring-liferay/adding-custom-fields.md), [add or edit a page fragment](./using-the-fragments-editor.md) by opening the fragments editor from Site Menu &rarr; Fragments.
+To use a page custom field in a fragment, first [add the custom field](../../../system-administration/configuring-liferay/adding-custom-fields.md), then add or edit a page fragment via the fragments editor, from the Site Menu &rarr; Fragments.

 This example HTML uses the custom field `showFooter` to show or hide the placeholder `footer` element on a page: